Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters

 such that a galaxy with photometric redshift distribution $P(z) = \mathcal{N}(z|z_c, \sigma_P = 0.01)$ has a probability of one.
-We assume that galaxies are identified as cluster members when their probability is higher than 0.25.
+We assume that galaxies are identified as cluster members when their probability is higher than 0.5.
+This relative probability threshold is used as a ranking criterion and does not correspond to a fully calibrated Bayesian membership probability; in particular, it should not be interpreted as a literal 50\% probability of cluster membership.
 For this initial exploration, we neglected any dependence on magnitudes and radius, such as cluster profiles and the segregation of bright galaxies in the cores.
-In future more in-depth analyses, we will use the cluster probability memberships computed by the RICH-CL processing function from the \Euclid LE3 official galaxy cluster detection and charaterization pipeline, which improves on these limitations \citep{Castignani_2016}.
+In future more in-depth analyses, we will use the cluster probability memberships computed by the RICH-CL processing function from the \Euclid LE3 official galaxy cluster detection and characterisation pipeline, which improves on these limitations \citep{Castignani_2016}.